RubyRubenstahl/artikcloud-ProxyHub/README.md

 ## Add a new proxy

 You can add a new proxy into ARITK Cloud Proxy Hub.
-Then using the hub, you will be able to add physical devices corresponding to that proxies to the ARTIK Cloud and phsical devices can communicate to ARTIK Cloud via the proxy on the hub.
+Then using the hub, you will be able to add physical devices corresponding to the proxies to  ARTIK Cloud and physical devices can communicate to ARTIK Cloud via the proxy on the hub.

 To create a new proxy , add its folder to the `/proxies` folder.
 Proxies with a folder starting with '_' are not loaded. _template folder contains an example of what you need to do to create a proxy.